Comcast/plax/doc/manual.md

 1. In a test, Javascript (usually executed via a `run` step) can add redactions using the functions `redactRegexp` and `redactString`.
-   See documentation above for usage information.
+   See documentation for `redactRegexp` above for more information.

 See [`demos/redactions.yaml`](../demos/redactions.yaml) for an example of both techniques.